 ANI and Caller ID: A Trojan Horse for our Time

 Blame phone spoofing.
-The telephone equivalent of a fake drivers license, spoofing allows criminals to falsify the calling party number, a key factor of authentication.
+The telephone equivalent of a fake drivers license, spoofing allows criminals to falsify the calling party Automatic Number Identification (ANI), a key factor of authentication.

 Conventional Defenses No Longer Work

-In response to spoofing, call centers rely heavily on Knowledge Based Authentication (KBA), or identity-interrogation, to verify customers’ identities: birth date, last four digits of social security number, mother’s maiden name, etc.
+In response to spoofing, call centers have come to rely heavily on knowledge-based authentication (KBA), or identity-interrogation, to verify customers’ identities: birth date, last four digits of social security number, mother’s maiden name, etc.

 Unfortunately, this information isn’t really private any more.
-It’s available online for illegal purchase, or through the tactics detailed below.
-Armed with this personal information, and disguised with a spoofed caller ID, criminals easily impersonate customers and commit fraud at major enterprises.
+It’s available online for illegal purchase or through the tactics detailed below.
+Armed with this personal information and disguised with a spoofed ANI, criminals easily impersonate customers and commit fraud at major enterprises.

 Four Ways Criminals Overcome Identity-Interrogation